AlexGO42/galaxev_pipeline/README.rst

-both pipelines produce essentially identical images for galaxies with low fractions of star-forming gas (fig. 2 from Rodriguez-Gomez et al. 2019), and the GALAXEV pipeline has the advantage of being substantially faster and easier to use.
+both pipelines produce essentially identical images for galaxies with low fractions of star-forming gas (fig. 2 from Rodriguez-Gomez et al. 2019), and the GALAXEV pipeline has the advantage of being substantially faster and more straightforward.
 As a low-cost alternative to full dust radiative transfer, the current pipeline can optionally include the effects of a spatially unresolved dust distribution according to the model of